-I don’t have all the answers, and I’m not going to pretend to.
+But you see, I don’t have all the answers, and I’m not going to pretend to.

 When I was promoting my first book, I was interviewed on dozens of business podcasts about the “secrets” to my success.
 I talked about the importance of goal setting, focus, accountability, desire, knowledge, optimising your environment, and being an action taker.

 But there was one thing I talked about more than anything else.